dannymagnus/CI_MS2_Space-Trek/README.md

 #### Site Owner
 10. As a site owner; I want users to be able to send us messages.
-11. As a site owner; I want prospective customers to be able to get in touch with me easily with any queries.
+11. As a site owner; I want users to be able to find us on social media.
 12. As a site owner; I want prospective customers to be able to contact me via email alternatively to book their wedding stationery or for follow up queries.
 13. As a site owner; I want customers to be able to find information about my products easily to help them find the best design package to suit their needs.
 14. As a site owner; I want the site to be fully responsive across mobile, tablet and desktop devices.